PhilippLangen/Active_Learning_Bench/README.md

 Default: "[4]"
 --budgets "[$budgets]"
 Default: "[1000]"
+--data_augmentations
+Default: "[True]"
+--model: $model_architecture
+This parameter only takes a single model type at once.
+This is to avoid clashes with the target_layers parameter, as different models do not share the same layers.
+Default: "simplecnn"
 --runs $number_of_runs_per_setting_combination
 Number of runs that will be added for each unique setting combination.
+Default: 5

 Note: The number of iterations is automatically inferred from budgets and inital_training_splits, such that the total number of labelled samples by the end of a run does not exceed the TOTAL_BUDGET, set as 40000 samples by default.